 Unlike a vulnerability assessment, a penetration test takes the additional step of exploitation.
-Exploitation involves establishing access to the application or connected components by bypassing security controls and exploiting vulnerabilities to determine their real-world risk.
-Throughout this step, we perform several manual tests simulating real-world exploits incapable of being performed through automated means.
-During a RedTeam Security web application penetration test, the exploitation phase consists of heavy manual testing tactics and is often the most time-intensive phase.
+Exploitation involves establishing access to the application or connected components by bypassing security controls and exploiting vulnerabilities to determine their real-world risk through ethical hacking.
+Throughout this step, we perform several manual tests simulating real-world exploits incapable of being achieved through automated means.
+During a RedTeam Security web application penetration test, the exploitation phase involves heavy manual testing tactics and is often the most time-intensive.

 As part of the Exploitation phase, RedTeam Security will:

-The reporting step is intended to compile, document, and risk rate findings and generate a clear and actionable report, complete with evidence, for the project stakeholders.
-The report will be delivered through the customer portal.
+The reporting step intends to compile, document, and risk rate findings and generate a clear and actionable report, complete with evidence, for the project stakeholders.
+The pen tester will deliver the information through the customer portal.
 If a customer requests, a presentation of findings will occur via an online meeting.

 During this phase, RedTeam Security will perform the following:

-To perform a comprehensive real-world assessment, RedTeam Security utilizes commercial tools, internally developed tools, and some of the same tools hackers use on each and every assessment.
-Once again, we intend to assess systems by simulating a real-world attack, and we leverage the many tools at our disposal to effectively carry out that task.
+To perform a comprehensive real-world vulnerability assessment, RedTeam Security utilizes commercial tools, internally developed tools, and some of the same tools hackers use on every evaluation.
+Once again, we intend to assess systems by simulating a real-world attack, leveraging the many tools at our disposal to carry out that task effectively.

 RedTeam Security's approach consists of about 80% manual testing and about 20% automated testing - actual results may vary slightly.
-While automated testing enables efficiency, it effectively provides areas of interest to further explore through manual testing.
-At RedTeam Security, we believe that an effective and comprehensive penetration test can only be realized through rigorous manual testing techniques and experience.
+While automated tool testing enables efficiency, it effectively provides areas of interest to further explore through manual testing.
+At RedTeam Security, we believe that testers can only achieve a practical and comprehensive penetration test through rigorous manual testing techniques and experience.

-If there are items you choose to remediate after you received your Web Application Pen Test Report, RedTeam Security is available to retest those remediations and will issue an updated report.
+Suppose there are items you choose to remediate after you received your Web Application Pen Test Report.
+In that case, RedTeam Security is available to retest those remediations and will issue an updated report.
 Let us know once you have completed those remediations, and we will schedule your retest.